AdobeXD/plugin-samples/reference/scenegraph.md

 <a name="GraphicNode+fill"></a>

 ### *graphicNode.fill : ?<code>Color</code> \| <code>LinearGradientFill</code> \| <code>RadialGradientFill</code> \| <code>BitmapFill</code>*
 The fill applied to this shape, if any.
-If there is no fill applied, this property may be null _or_ `fillEnabled` may be false.
+If this property is null _or_ `fillEnabled` is false, no fill is drawn.
+Freshly created nodes have no fill by default.

+For Line objects, fill is ignored.
+For Text objects, _only_ solid Color fill values are allowed.

 **Kind**: instance property of [<code>GraphicNode</code>](#GraphicNode)
 **Example**